 Given the limitations of current approaches suggested by Rabinowitz et al. (2015) and Tanito et al. (2021), there remains an unmet need for a comprehensive and robust grading system for PAPS.
-While there are clear challenges to the creation of a comprehensive grading system for PAPS, its development could support the early identification and appropriate management of PAPS.
-This in turn may facilitate further research into PAPS, thereby raising awareness of PAPS amongst ophthalmologists and patients.
+While there are clear challenges to the creation of a comprehensive grading system for PAPS, its development could support the early identification and appropriate management of

+PAPS.
+Additional assessments proposed for grading PAPS (e.g., exophthalmometry, lid laxity, differences between tonometry results, baseline measurements, and external ocular photographs) may complement these approaches and help drive a more systematic grading of PAPS.
+These in turn may facilitate further research into PAPS, thereby raising awareness of PAPS amongst ophthalmologists and patients.
 As such, clinical staging of PAPS represents a priority area for further research.